 The moment of truth happened now.
 I took my first step on the edge of the last row, and a smile took complete hold of me.
 Not only was the slight sway from before gone, but the entire edge was completely secure, not even the slightest wiggle.

-Here are some additional tips we learned in order to replace the flooring inside a RV slide out.
+Here are some additional tips we learned in order to replace the flooring inside an RV slide out.

-Once we replaced the flooring with the addition of underlayment we realized the small gap does not effect the integrity of the slide out flooring.
+Once we replaced the flooring with the addition of underlayment we realized the small gap does not affect the integrity of the slide-out flooring.

 We are so happy that we took the time to redo our slide out with underlayment, and would definitely suggest this route for anyone looking to replace the flooring in their slide out.

 Disclaimer: Although this is what we have learned through trial and error.
-When making changes to your RV be sure to consult your owners manual, or reach out to you manufacturer to confirm the changes will be safe for your situation.
+When making changes to your RV be sure to consult your owner’s manual, or reach out to your manufacturer to confirm the changes will be safe for your situation.